shanna-f/Tax-Reporting-ETRM-Case-Study-Phase2/README.md

 ---

-## 8. Bringing the Report to Life (Report Functional Specification)
+## 8. Report Functional Specification

 One of the most rewarding milestones — developing the **Report Functional Specification (RFS)** for the State Motor Fuel Tax Report.